the-dev-collection/Fusion-AI/fusion-model-serving/my-blog.md

             nvidia.com/gpu: '1'
 ```

-### Configuration Decisions Worth Explaining
+### Understanding the EPP Scheduler Plugins

+The EPP (Endpoint Picker Protocol) Scheduler uses a plugin-based architecture to make intelligent routing decisions.
+Here's how each plugin contributes to the inference pipeline:

+#### Core Scheduling Plugins

+**`prefill-header-handler`** - Inspects incoming requests and tags them with metadata indicating whether they're in the prefill or decode phase.
+This enables phase-aware routing downstream.

+**`prefill-filter`** - Routes prefill-phase requests exclusively to the prefill pod pool.
+Ensures compute-intensive prompt processing is isolated from token generation.

+**`decode-filter`** - Routes decode-phase requests exclusively to the decode pod pool.
+Ensures memory-bandwidth-sensitive token generation happens on pods optimized for sequential output.

+**`queue-scorer` (weight 1.0)** - Scores pods based on current queue depth.
+Lower queue = higher score.
+Prevents any single pod from becoming a bottleneck.

+**`kv-cache-utilization-scorer` (weight 2.0)** - Scores pods based on KV cache prefix matches.
+If a pod already has the prompt context cached, it gets a higher score. **This is the key differentiator** — the 2.0 weight means cache affinity is prioritized over queue depth for decode requests.

+**`max-score-picker`** - Selects the pod with the highest combined score from all scorers.
+The final routing decision balances queue depth and cache efficiency.

+**`pd-profile-handler`** - Manages the scheduling profiles (prefill vs decode) and applies the appropriate plugin chain based on request phase.

+#### Key Configuration Parameters

-**`hashBlockSize: 16`** controls the granularity of KV cache prefix matching.
-The EPP Scheduler tracks which blocks of context are cached on which decode pod.
-With a block size of 16 tokens, the scheduler can match cache state at a finer resolution — meaning partial prompt overlaps (shared system prompts, few-shot examples) still get cache hits.
-A larger block size is coarser and misses more partial matches; a smaller one creates more index overhead.
-16 tokens was the tuned value for our workload.
+**`hashBlockSize: 16`** - Controls KV cache prefix matching granularity.
+The scheduler tracks cached context in 16-token blocks.
+This allows partial prompt overlaps (shared system prompts, few-shot examples) to still get cache hits.
+Smaller blocks = finer matching but more overhead; larger blocks = coarser matching but fewer cache hits.

+**Scheduling Profile Weights:**
+- **Prefill profile:** `queue-scorer` only (weight 1.0) — prefill is compute-bound with no cache reuse
+- **Decode profile:** `queue-scorer` (weight 1.0) + `kv-cache-utilization-scorer` (weight 2.0) — decode benefits from cache-aware routing

-**KV Cache Utilization Scorer weight 2.0 vs Queue Scorer weight 1.0** on the decode scheduling profile means the scheduler prioritizes cache hits over queue depth.
-The scheduler will send a request to a slightly busier pod if that pod already holds the matching KV prefix.
-For decode-phase requests, the cost of a cache miss (recomputing the full prompt context) outweighs the cost of a marginally longer queue.
-We measured this trade-off empirically — cache-aware routing provides better performance at any reasonable queue depth for our prompt distribution.
+The 2:1 weight ratio means the scheduler will route to a slightly busier pod if that pod has the matching KV cache.
+For decode requests, avoiding a cache miss (recomputing full prompt context) outweighs a marginally longer queue.

-**Prefill scheduling is queue-only.** The prefill pool has no cache affinity scoring because prefill is purely compute-bound.
-Each prefill pod processes prompts independently; there's no cache state to reuse between prefill requests.
-Routing based only on queue length is both correct and optimal for the prefill phase.
+**`threshold: 0`** - The scheduler considers all healthy pods for every request.
+In larger deployments, you might raise this to exclude heavily loaded pods.

-**`initialDelaySeconds: 300`** on the liveness probe.
-Model loading for an 8B parameter model takes several minutes — the pod needs time to download model weights and load them into GPU memory before the health endpoint responds.
-This is particularly relevant on IBM Fusion HCI where storage reads happen over the network fabric; 300 seconds provides a safe buffer for model initialization.
+**`initialDelaySeconds: 300`** - Model loading for an 8B parameter model takes several minutes.
+The pod needs time to download weights and load them into GPU memory before the health endpoint responds.
+On IBM Fusion HCI where storage reads happen over the network fabric, 300 seconds provides a safe initialization buffer.

 ---